data-8/otter-service/README.md

 ```

 Notes:
 - GIT_ACCESS_TOKEN is generated in your GitHub account.
-This is used to download the materials-x22-private archive to the gofer_service docker image -- if you have test files somewhere else and they are not in a private repo this is unnecessary and you would need to change the relevant lines in the Dockerfile and Dockerfile-dev files.
+This is used to download the materials-x22-private archive to the otter-service docker image -- if you have test files somewhere else and they are not in a private repo this is unnecessary and you would need to change the relevant lines in the Dockerfile and Dockerfile-dev files.

 - .local-env These are environment variables that must be set.
 They mirror the variables in  `deployment/cloud/deployment-config-encrypted.yaml`.
 You do not need to encrypt your local-env file with sops.